shehabhasnqasm/Your_delivery/README.md

 # your delivery (meals delivery)

 This app cover there topic :
-- Using (mysql & laravel) as backed for store meals , users data.(there found only front end ).
+- Using (mysql & laravel) as backed for store meals , users data.
 - Restful api operations, getx and https.
 - Authentication.
 - State management: getx.